 The same year, for the first time in its history the team postpones an airshow, in Belgium, because of non-arriving cargo plane which transports the ground staff.

-Since 1976 the pilots of fighters receive the ability to fly in the team.
-Till then only instructors can be members of the team.
+Since 1976 the pilots of fighters have received the chance to fly in the team.
+Untill then only instructors could be members of the team.

 In 1978 the team lost another pilot - as well as an ex-leader of the team when XR981 crashed during a practice at Kemble.
 Fl Lt Steve Noble had as a passenger Wing Commander Dennis Hazell, the former Leader of the Arrows, who himself had ejected from XR994 in 1970.